Itala, Sicily

-Itala is a comune (municipality) of Messina in the Italian region Sicily.and is 22 km from the centre of Messina.
+Itala is a comune (municipality) of Messina in the Italian region of Sicily and is 22 km from the center of Messina.

-It was suppressed in 1928 and aggregated to Scaletta Zanclea, from which it regained autonomy in 1947.
+It was suppressed in 1928 and aggregated into Scaletta Zanclea, from which it regained autonomy in 1947.

 Itala borders the following municipalities: Alì, Alì Terme, Fiumedinisi, Messina, Scaletta Zanclea.

 Physical Geography

-The center of Itala is 2.8 km from the respective hamlets: Marina; Croce; 1.5 km; Borgo; Mannello and Quartarello; 200 m.
+Nestled in the steep hills of the Peloritani mountains, in the shadow of Monte Scuderi, the center of Itala is 2.8 km from the respective hamlets: Marina; Croce; 1.5 km; Borgo; Mannello and Quartarello; 200 m.
 Marina, which extends for approximately 1.8 km, is connected to Itala Centro by Provincial Road 29 and is crossed by State Road 114 Orientale Sicula.